OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 This matrix has the following properties:

-- The number of rows equals the number of comparisons that we want to perform, the number of columns equals the number of conditions (here, column 1 refers to C1, column 2 to C2, and so forth).
+- The number of rows equals the number of comparisons that we want to perform, the number of columns equals the number of conditions (here, column 1 refers to C1, column 2 to C2 and so forth).
 - The entries of each row consist of exactly one 1 and one -1, the others must be 0.
 - The condition with the entry `1` constitutes the enumerator of the log2 fold-change.
 The one with entry `-1` denotes the denominator.
-Hence, the first row states that we want to calculate:
+Hence, the first row states that we want calculate:
 ```{math}
  \begin{equation} \log_2 \frac{C_{2}}{C_{1}} \end{equation}
 ```